briwagner/reactES/README.md

   - cd ubernodes_react; npm install
   - launch a local Elasticsearch instance on port 9200

+Run
-Execute runner.php file to fetch data from the api and seed the local Elasticsearch.
+From the command line, run 'php runner.php' to fetch data from the api and seed the local Elasticsearch.
 From the ubernodes_react directory, 'npm start' to launch a server for the React app.